 Whether carpenter ants eat wood or not is not important in the grand scheme of things.
 The fact remains that the ants can do major damage to a wooden structure if the infestation is large enough and left to go on for a long period of time.
-Tracking and treating the ant nest is the surest way to get rid of carpenter ants.
+Tracking and treating the ant nest is the surest way to know how to get rid of carpenter ants in house.

 Spring is finally here, and while we look forward to celebrating the end of winter, we have to brace ourselves for what bad it brings.
 Unwanted pests.
 Carpenter ants are perhaps the most common pests in Canada, and besides being a nuisance indoors, they have the capability of causing extensive damage to wood by hollowing it out for nesting space.

 Carpenter ants drill through the wood to create their nests.
 Therefore their nests are likely very deep in the wood of your home.
 Finding this nest can be nearly impossible.
 It is best to contact professional ant exterminator Toronto in the Greater Toronto Area to declare your home ant-free as soon as possible!

 Carpenter ants prefer to nest in moist parts of your home.
 Places that may have leaking pipes.
 This can help you locate the nest if your home has any leaks.
 They are often found in decaying wood around windows and other things.
 If the wood is damp, they will build a nest in it.

 Understanding carpenter ant nests